zhiyaol/deltakit/docs/guide/decoding.md

 3. Run the decoder on the detector measurements, and compare the results to the experimental outcomes.

-Additionally, on this page, you will find information about decoder tuning.
+Additionally, on this page, you'll learn how to tune your decoder parameters to improve its performance.

 ## Getting detector and observable results